revell-logo

 Q: Why do my arrows hit differently at steep angles even with my sight adjusted?

 This typically indicates a third axis issue.
-Even with proper second axis alignment, if the third axis is not properly adjusted, the sight’s level bubble will run off to one side as the angle increases.
+Even with proper second axis alignment, if the third axis is not correctly set, the sight bubble will appear to drift as your shooting angle changes.
+The third axis ensures your sight maintains proper alignment regardless of the cant angle of your bow when shooting uphill or downhill.

 Q: Should I adjust individual pins or move the entire sight housing?

-For initial setup, always adjust the entire housing first to get your primary pin (usually 20 yards) centered.
+For initial setup, always adjust the entire housing first to get your primary pin (usually your 20-yard pin) centered.
 Only adjust individual pins after the housing is properly positioned for fine-tuning specific distances.
+This prevents cumulative errors that can make your pin spacing inaccurate.

 Next Steps: Mastering Your Bow Sight Adjustment